Source Control

 PR workflow

-During development the "Ampli Merge Check" in GitHub fails continuously until the corresponding branch is merged in Data.
-This behavior ensures that your code stays in sync with the tracking plan.
+During development, the "Ampli Merge Check" in GitHub fails continuously until you merge the corresponding branch in Data.
+The failure ensures that your code stays in sync with the tracking plan.

 Start by implementing the latest changes to your tracking plan.
-The Ampli Implementation Check verifies this.
+The Ampli Implementation Check verifies those changes.

 After all other checks have passed except the "Ampli Merge Check", you are ready to get approval in GitHub.

-After your GitHub PR is approved, you can go to https://data.amplitude.com and merge your Data branch.
+After GitHub approves your PR, go to https://data.amplitude.com and merge your Data branch.
 Do this under Home after selecting the branch in the left-hand dropdown.

-If your Data branch is out of date with the main tracking plan you may need to "Refresh" before you can merge.
-This applies the latest changes from main to your Data branch.
-If you "Refresh" your branch it's important to also pull the latest changes in both Git and Ampli.
+If your Data branch is out of date with the main tracking plan, you may need to select Refresh before you can merge.
+Refresh applies the latest changes from main to your Data branch.
+If you select Refresh, pull the latest changes in both Git and Ampli.

-After the branch is merged in Data, you can re-run the "Ampli Merge Check" in GitHub.
+After you merge the branch in Data, you can re-run the "Ampli Merge Check" in GitHub.

-After the "Ampli Merge Check" runs successfully, you can merge your Git branch feeling confident about your analytics implementation.
+After the "Ampli Merge Check" runs successfully, you can merge your Git branch.

 Bitbucket Pipelines, Circle CI, and other CI/CD systems